MD-Anderson-Bioinformatics/StandardizedData/README.md

 |StdMWUtils (app)|Library for downloading and converting Metabolomics Workbench data|
 |StdMW (docker)|Docker Image for StdMW|

-# Installation and running Docker Image
+# Standardized Metabolomics Workbench Tool Docker Quick Start

 Download the docker-compose.yml file at the root of this repository.
 This file is setup for use on Linux.